coutanto/eqmod/README.md

 The code available here is under testing and propose some modifications to handle wave150i mount.
 The modifications are activated by the macro "EQMODE_EXT" defined in skywatcher.h

+To use these codes, download the "eqmodebase.cpp skywatcher.cpp skywatcher.h" files in your indi-3rdparty/indi-eqmod directory AFTER making a copy of the original files.
+Recompile the driver by typing "make indi_eqmod_telescope" from "build-indi-3rdparty" directory.